 If you were to think of your website as an employee and estimate how much it would be paid, it would probably get the combined salary of at least three workforces.
 That’s right.
 Three workforces.

-So it’s always mind-boggling to me as to why people spend so little effort on their website.
+So it’s always mind-boggling to me as to why people spend so little effort on their websites.
 Especially as it can define the fortune and future of the company.

 Without further ado, here are the top 5 worst practices for websites in 2019:

-Coming in at number 5 are ‘Mr. John Doe’ websites.
+Coming in at number 5 is 'Mr John Doe’s' website.
 These websites have no identifiable information: no headings, no alt text for images and no keyword optimisation.

 As a result, search engines can’t find them, let alone understand them, and nor can searchers.
 They are ghost websites.

 Why even bother having a presence online if your website isn’t optimised for search engines?
 Pointless.